4zureDragon/4zuredragon.github.io/index.md

 layout: default
 ---

+#Key Project

-# Managing users, setting up an encrypted storage account, and configuring network security groups in Azure
+## Managing users, setting up an encrypted storage account, and configuring network security groups in Azure

-# Querying log data with SIEM tools such as Splunk and Google Chronicle
+## Querying log data with SIEM tools such as Splunk and Google Chronicle

-# Analysing network traffic with Tcpdump
+## Analysing network traffic with Tcpdump

-# Analysing network traffic with and Wireshark
+## Analysing network traffic with and Wireshark

-# Constructing a Python algorithm which updates a list of IP addresses with access to restricted content
+## Constructing a Python algorithm which updates a list of IP addresses with access to restricted content

-# Utilising SQL queries to investigate security events
+## Utilising SQL queries to investigate security events

-# Updating file permissions by using the Linux command line
+## Updating file permissions by using the Linux command line